KennethHoff/Misc-Testing/Backend/Analyzers/OXX.Backend.Analyzers/src/OXX.Backend.Analyzers/Rules/OneOfExhaustiveSwitchExpression/Readme.md

     };
     ```
     This improves readability and maintainability, as the `Match` method is based on the order of the types, and not the types themselves.
+    So if you don't use the extracted variable - or the variable works with multiple types - you might not notice that the order of the types is wrong which could lead to bugs.

 - Code Fixer to convert methods that throws exceptions to `OneOf<T>.Value` switch expression